-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: There is no assessed work in this module, but during example classes students will be able to attempt and discuss past exam questions to prepare them for the final examination.
 Standard examination feedback form available for all students after the examination.